To create a content calendar, add scheduled or planned activity to the calendar.

 Starting with a printed calendar page makes it easy to print another one if changes are needed or errors are made.

-Once the calendar is set for the month it can then be entered into a larger or electronic one.
+Once the calendar is set for the month it can then be entered into a larger or electronic one if desired.

 - TOP: The printed calendar that I write notes on.

-- NEXT: A spiral bound wall calendar with large spaces to write in.
+- MIDDLE: A spiral bound wall calendar with large spaces to write in.
 I transfer from the paper calendar to the wall calendar once I’m satisfied with it.

 - RIGHT: I keep a planner with me to write events etc in that I don’t want to forget.